 3. Cam later tweaked the design of the typeform to make it more “on brand”.
 You can adjust the theme by selecting the three dots in the bottom right corner of the tile, and choosing Edit.
 From here you can change the font, and the colors of the text, buttons, and background.
 You can even add a background image, if you like.

 To start with, Cam didn’t embed the typeform on the Game Quitters site, merely linking to it in blog posts, email campaigns, and site navigation pages.
 When he finally did add it to the homepage, they saw a huge jump in engagement.
 You can read about the incredible results they got in this article on our blog.

 Putting your typeform front and center on your homepage can be done in just a few steps:

-1. Go to the Share panel and click on the Discover this feature button within the Embed in a web page see the different options for how your typeform can look.
+1. Go to the Share panel and scroll down to Embed in a web page see the different options for how your typeform can look.

-2. There are three different embed options to choose from.
+2. There are six different embed options to choose from.
 Cam went for the Standard Embed option for Game Quitters.
 This allows you to load a typeform anywhere on a web page.